agarwalneha24/Cartpole-v0-game-using-Reinforcement-learning/README.md

 for learning.

 WORKING:
 This is just an implementation of the classic “agent-environment loop”.
-Eachtimestep, the agent chooses an action, and the environment returns an observation and a reward.
+In each step, the agent chooses an action, and the environment returns an observation and a reward.

 The process gets started by calling reset(), which returns an initial observation Training an agent to play Cartpole game using